-5.23 Whilst the walking distance to the nearest villages of Colton and Appleton Roebuck are within the 2km suggested as a maximum walking distance by the Chartered Institution of Highways & Transportation (CIHT) the Transport Assessment accepts that the potential for walking trips is limited given the rural location and lack of footways.
+5.21 Whilst the walking distance to the nearest villages of Colton and Appleton Roebuck are within the 2km suggested as a maximum walking distance by the Chartered Institution of Highways & Transportation (CIHT) the Transport Assessment accepts that the potential for walking trips is limited given the rural location and lack of footways.
 There are several public footpaths within the vicinity of the site, including three accessed within the village of Colton and several to the west of the site and one within the vicinity of the site.
 The PROW's are not affected by the development.
+The NYCC Highways team have advised that details are provided on how the applicant will improve traffic flows and reduce the interaction between pedestrian and vehicular traffic.
+As suggested in the Transport Assessment, details on the measures to promote and encourage pedestrian trips to and from the site need to be provided and how this will be safely accommodated within the highway extent.